lanzv/Multilingual-emrQA/README.md

 ## How to run experiments
+!!!
+Important:

+To run these experiments with the default arguments, ensure that the following folders exist in the root directory of this repository:

+- `/data/`
+  - `/data/translation_aligners`
+  - `/data/translations`
+- `/jsons/`
+  - `/jsons/monolingual`
+  - `/jsons/multilingual`
+  - `/jsons/multilingual_wtgt`
+  - `/jsons/paragraphs_thresholds`
+- `/predictions/`
+  - `/predictions/monolingual`
+  - `/predictions/multilingual`

+Also put the emrQA dataset as `data.json` file into the `/data/` directory.
+But you can specify the path differntly via script arguments.

 For more details, review the particular scripts to examine the arguments and their associated options that are explicitly hardcoded within the argument parsing dictionaries under the 'ArgumentParser' part.

 ### `compare_translators.py`